Uyadav207/Starting-101-Typescript/README.md

 ### Getting started with the typescript

-Its a Typescript learning Github Repository.. new Concept and project with typescript and react js and javascript many other libraries.
+Its a Typescript learning Github Repository..
+Learn new Concepts and projects with typescript and react js and as well as javascript many other libraries.

+#### What to expect ??
+-[x] Fundamentals of Typescript.
+-[x]